internetarchive/scrapy-warcio/README.md

 TODO
 ----

-Making this a Scrapy extension may make it more useful: https://docs.scrapy.org/en/latest/topics/extensions.html
+Making this a Scrapy extension may make it more useful:<br>
+https://docs.scrapy.org/en/latest/topics/extensions.html